 - Two Truths and a Lie by Ammi-Joan Paquette and Laurie Ann Thompson, illustrated by Lisa K. Weber

-- National Geographic Kids Almanac 2018
+- 2020 National Geographic Almanac

 - The Thrifty Guide to Ancient Rome by Jonathan Stokes

-(Some of these middle grade chapter books cross over genres.
+(Some of these middle-grade chapter books cross over genres.
 I tried to keep them in the most recognizable groupings I could.)